"Trumpets and violins I can hear in the distance. I think theyre calling our names."

 "Help Me get That feeling (Part 1&2)" (Atco 1966) - Recorded January 21, 1966

 While with The Isley Brothers, Jimmy had been seen by King Curtis and Juggy Murray the manager of Sue Records.
-Murray was impressed and signed Jimmy to his label and Jimmy went on to tour and record witn King Curtis.*Interesting triviia - In 1966, just after his arrival in London and before The Experience were formed, Jimi jammed in a London club with Brian Auger who would later release his own cover version of "Save Me" (with Julie Driscoll on vocals).
-There exists a promotional film of Brian and Julie miming to it in a parc.
+Murray was impressed and signed Jimmy to his label and Jimmy went on to tour and record with King Curtis.*Interesting triviia - In 1966, just after his arrival in London and before The Experience were formed, Jimi got a helping hand from Brian Auger who halped Jimi gain exposure by letting him jam with his band The Trinity.
+In 1967, Brian Auger Julie Driscoll & The Trinity would release their own cover version of "Save Me" (with Julie Driscoll on vocals).

-This great funky track (the riff and song structure lifted from Them's fabulous "Gloria") was recorded with King Curtis who also produced the session.
+This great funky track (the riff and song structure lifted from Them's "Gloria") was recorded with King Curtis who also produced the session.
 The results were so good that Curtis used the backing track a second time for a single by Owen Gray"(Help Me"/"Insence").
-I'm not sure that the basic riff is played by Jimmy but that's certainly him behind, playing what are almost like "wakka-wakka" wah-wah rhythms.
+I'm not sure that the basic riff is played by Jimmy but that's certainly him behind, playing what are almost like "wakka-wakka" wah-wah rhythms (of course Jimi didn't use a wah-wah pedal until mid to late 1967).

 In 1967, to avoid contractual problems, King Curtis replaced Jimmy's contribution with another guitarist and used it as the backing for Aretha Franklin's superb "Save Me"*.

-Then later, in 1969, Curtis came back again to the master with Jimmy, did more overdubbing and released it under his own name as King Curtis & The Kingpins - "Instant Groove" / Sweet Inspiration" (unfortunately, the 1969 remixed version was used by Experience Hendrix on the "West Coast Seattle Boy" compilation presumably because the sound is better).
+Then later, in 1969, Curtis came back again to the master (which had featured Jimmy), put on more overdubs and released it under his own name as King Curtis & The Kingpins - "Instant Groove" / Sweet Inspiration" (unfortunately, the 1969 remixed version was used by Experience Hendrix on the "West Coast Seattle Boy" compilation presumably because the sound is better).

 Jayne Mansfield "Suey" (London 1967) - Recorded early 1966